Die Hauptstadt, Capricorn

 “But you…” Gilbert trailed off.

-“Which is why I’ll need you all to brief me quickly on what’s really happening on here.”
+“Which is why I’ll need you all to brief me quickly on what’s really happening here.”
 Werner knelt on a knee as Brandt and Nico finished their work.
-“How is the captain?
+“How is the hauptmann?

 “We’re lucky it wasn’t a conductor this time and that it didn’t hit any vitals, unlike…” Nico trailed off.